Periodically, I get questions about why I write The Boat Galley, how much time I spend on it and also how it is

 But, you’re saying, how do you earn anything from The Boat Galley?
 It’s totally free to read!

 You’re right.
 The Boat Galley is free to read.
 I didn’t want to set it up as a members-only site where readers had to pay for a “subscription” or be asked to donate.
 I wanted every bit of information that’s here on the site to be free to read or print.

 But that doesn’t mean that there aren’t ways to earn.
-There are some ads on the site, I’m sure you’ve noticed.
+There are some ads on the newsletter and on the podcasts, I’m sure you’ve noticed.
 And I have some affiliate links.
 And yes, I sell my courses, cookbook and my Storing Food Without Refrigeration sold as a paperback or ebook.
 More recently, I’ve added a few people to the team and we’ve begun developing products for sale on Amazon and at The Boat Galley store— basically, things we wanted and couldn’t find, so created ourselves.

 I want to be upfront about the fact that I do make some money through affiliate programs, but I also want to state that I don’t choose to write about a product or give it a favorable review just because I might earn something.
 In fact, there are lots of products that I could provide an affiliate link to, but don’t because I know you can find it cheaper at a big-box store and say so.
 And I’m not going to recommend a product that I don’t think is worth purchasing!

 The Bottom Line